Start date: As soon as possible

 Application: at the bottom of this page

 BERI is seeking Project Managers to join its core staff.
 Project Managers are the main role at BERI; they’re competent generalists ready and eager to work on the entirety of BERI’s existing and upcoming portfolio of projects.
+We are only interested in candidates who, if successful, intend to take this role for 2+ years.

 For organizations that BERI is highly aligned with, BERI is willing to invest significant time and funding into providing direct support.
 BERI currently offers this type of direct support to three organizations: CHAI, FHI, and CSER.